matthewjmcrae/matthewjmcrae/README.md

 ### Noria

-A custom statically typed language with a compiler written in C++/
+A custom statically typed language with a compiler written in C++

 ### Yu-Gi-Oh!
 Monte Carlo Simulator